 Professor Kimball is an oral and social historian whose research focuses on the histories of gender and sexuality and race and ethnicity in twentieth-century Latin America.
-Their forthcoming book traces the history of unwanted pregnancy and abortion in Bolivia's highland cities of La Paz and El Alto between 1952 and 2010.
+Their book traces the history of unwanted pregnancy and abortion in Bolivia's highland cities of La Paz and El Alto between 1952 and 2010.
 Drawing on oral interviews and medical records, the book examines the history of reproductive health policy and provisioning alongside women’s personal experiences with unwanted pregnancy and abortion.
 It argues that women's experiences with unwanted pregnancy and abortion matter; this is true not only because these experiences shaped the evolution of policies and services on reproductive health but because they challenge common misperceptions about how women make decisions about their pregnancies.
-The book is entitled An Open Secret: The History of Unwanted Pregnancy and Abortion in Modern Bolivia, and will be published in June 2020 by Rutgers University Press.
+The book is entitled An Open Secret: The History of Unwanted Pregnancy and Abortion in Modern Bolivia, and is available from Rutgers University Press.

-Prof. Kimball participates in movements supporting women’s reproductive rights and health in the U.S. and Latin America and conceives of them self as a “scholactivist,” or a scholar committed to linking their work to social justice activism.
+Professor Kimball participates in movements supporting women’s reproductive rights and health in the U.S. and Latin America and conceives of themself as a “scholactivist,” or a scholar committed to linking their work to social justice activism.
 Professor Kimball is a trans non-binary person and uses the pronouns they/them/theirs.

 Ph.D., University of Pittsburgh